 14/16.
 Age of Samurai: Battle for Japan

 If you have any romantic ideas about the age of the Samurai, this series will erase them.
-Telling the story of the Sengoku period (The Age of the Warring State), this docuseries from Netflix re-enacts bloody battles for power and territory.
+Telling the story of the Sengoku period (The Age of the Warring States), this docuseries from Netflix re-enacts bloody battles for power and territory.
 This docuseries talks about the daimyo (feudal warlords) crucial for uniting Japan and beginning the Edo period.

-Vikings: Valhalla and Age of Samurai are centuries away from one another.
+Vikings: Valhalla and the Age of Samurai are centuries away from one another.
 There is so much political intrigue where alliances are broken and made frequently.
 There are many battles for territory.
 We recommend this series if you are interested in Samurais or are a history buff.
 It is so well produced, with realistic re-enactments.
 These scenes stick with you after you are done watching.
 However, some bits are over-dramatized.
 While this tells a story and provides some information, it is not 100% accurate.

 I could describe this show if Sansa Stark from Game of Thrones were the main character.
 Domina tells the story of Livia Drusilla, the mighty wife of the Roman emperor Augustus Caesar.
 After the assassination of Julius Ceaser, Livia must play the game and fight to survive.